 This is also true for different/new swing dance topics!
 Even advanced lindy hoppers should start with beginner-level Balboa or Solo Jazz, and vice versa, because they use different skill sets.

-Everyone's learning curve is different, and a repeat of an Intro series is often a good idea if you struggle with coordination or rhythm.
+Everyone's learning curve is different, and a repeat of an Intro series is often a good idea before moving into Level 2 classes.

-After you've completed the beginner classes in a topic (Lindy Hop, Solo Jazz, Balboa, etc), you might consider moving into the Level 2 class of that topic.
-If you're still having trouble with rhythm or footwork, or just feel like you need a bit more practice, we recommend a repeat of the Beginner series before moving up to Level 2.
+After you've completed the beginner classes in a topic, you might consider moving into the Level 2 class of that topic.
+If you're still having trouble with rhythm or footwork, or just feel like you need a bit more practice, we recommend a repeat of the Intro series before moving up to Level 2.

 Level 2 classes will work on refining what you’ve learned in the Beginner/Intro level, while expanding your vocabulary and delving deeper into the concepts of that particular topic.